Sarakael78/DoctorCodebase/readme.md

 ## Overview

-**Codebase Documenter** is a Python tool designed to help you document and analyze your code base by generating a comprehensive file (`<projectname>_<timestamp>.txt`).
+**Codebase Documenter** is a Python tool designed to help you document and analyze your codebase by generating a comprehensive file (`<projectname>_<timestamp>.txt`).
 This file will contain all your source code, configuration files, and project structure, along with detailed statistics.

 ### Use Cases